fpsvogel/fpsvogel.com/src/_posts/2023-07-30-solo-rpg-creative-writing-practice.md

 After an epic journey of discovery, which started at [/r/Solo_Roleplaying](https://www.reddit.com/r/Solo_Roleplaying), I now present to you my findings on solo TTRPGs.

 Note that the titles I mention here are not the *most popular* TTRPGs, just the ones that I myself find most interesting.
-A few minutes perusing the subreddit will tell you which ones are most popular.
+A few minutes perusing the subreddit will show you which ones are most popular.
 (Or I could just tell you that it's [*Ironsworn*](https://www.ironswornrpg.com).)

 And if you want a high-level overview, watch ["A Beginner's Guide to Solo Role Playing (solo RPGs)"](https://www.youtube.com/watch?v=iYHt1pdScK0).